kcl-ddh/digipal/README.md

 ## 6. Lightbox

-The Lightbox is a separate project, even though it's still tightly linked to Digipal.
+The Lightbox is a separate project, even though it's still tightly linked to DigiPal.
 It is possible to install it through pip:

 	pip install git+https://github.com/Gbuomprisco/Digital-Lightbox.git